 Tell your doctor or pharmacist, just in case

 suffer from other diseases

-take other medicines (even if purchased on his own initiative) or apply them externally!
+takes other medicines (even if purchased on his own initiative) or applies them externally!

 Diazepam must be avoided during pregnancy unless the doctor deems it extremely necessary and clearly prescribes it.
 The use has been linked to adverse effects on the unborn child.